 Step 3 – Remove SIM card

 After you have pat-dried and switched off your phone, the next thing you should do is remove the SIM card along with the SIM tray.
 Next, carefully dry out both and check if the water has ingressed into the SIM slot.
-In case it has, use a soft cloth or an earbud to gently dry it and get rid of any moisture.
-Again, avoid using hairdryer or fan to dry the sim tray.
+In case it has, use a soft cloth or an earbud to dry it and get rid of any moisture gently.
+Again, avoid using a hairdryer or fan to dry the sim tray.

 Step 4 – Dry out wet iPhone with silica gel or rice